 Unlike some other coping strategies for stress, including therapy-based practices, such as guided imagery, yoga requires you to recognize the pain and find beauty and strength in the struggle.
 Just like anything in life, when you overcome the hardships, you come out stronger, more rejuvenated, motivated, and proud.

 This world, especially America, is so wrapped up in the hustle and bustle of everyday life and productivity that it’s hard to just take a step back and relax.
 You feel guilty relaxing when you have a list of things you think you should be doing.
-Yoga puts all that on pause, allowing you to clear your head but still contributes to your health and fitness goals.
+Yoga puts all that on pause, allowing you to clear your head but still contributes to your health and fitness goals with personal trainer in Clark.
 Check work-out off the list and you got to relax and take a five minute nap at the end.
 SUCCESS.